History of Hungary: Hungarian Soviet Republic

 The Communist Party of Hungary, led by Béla Kun was a newly formed party aligned with the Bolsheviks of Soviet Russia.
 The Social Democrats were split in their relation to them, but on 21 March, the radical faction won out, and the two parties officially merged.
 They declared the Hungarian Soviet Republic, and the dictatorship of the proletariat.
 Social Democrat Sándor Garbai was the official head of government, but the Soviet Republic was dominated de facto by Béla Kun, who was in charge of foreign affairs.
 The communists came to power largely thanks to its organized fighting force (no other major political entity had one of its own), and they promised that Hungary would defend its territory without conscription, possibly with the help of the Soviet Red Army then advancing westwards in Ukraine.

 The rejection of their ultimatum did prompt the Paris Peace Conference (the British overruling the French) to send a diplomatic mission to Budapest, but negotiations quickly broke down.
 On 16 April, Romania resumed its advance against Hungary, joined by Czechoslovakia on 27 April.
 By early May, it seemed the Soviet was about to be deposed.
-But Soviet military and allied diplomatic pressure forced Romania to halt at the River Tisza, while the Czechoslovak advance was repulsed by a newly organised Red Army of Hungary - a small voluntary army of 53,000 men, most of its soldiers armed factory workers from Budapest.
+But Soviet military and allied diplomatic pressure forced Romania to halt at the River Tisza, while the Czechoslovak advance was repulsed by a newly organized Red Army of Hungary - a small voluntary army of 53,000 men, most of its soldiers armed factory workers from Budapest.
 In June 1919, led by Colonel Aurél Stromfeld, the Hungarian Red Army conducted the Northern Campaign, a successful offensive against Czechoslovak forces, recapturing Kassa, and even reaching the Polish border.
 On the captured territory, the Slovak Soviet Republic was established, although it was mostly a symbolic entity.
-However the Red Army soon withdrew from these territories on allied demand, promising them in return Romanian withdrawal from the Tisza, which did not occur (as Romania demanded Hungary's demilitarization).
-This greatly demoralized the Army and caused Stromfeld to Resign.
+However the Red Army soon withdrew from these territories on Allied demand, promising them in return Romanian withdrawal from the Tisza, which did not occur (as Romania demanded Hungary's demilitarization).
+This greatly demoralized the Army and caused Stromfeld to resign.